AsinineFatuity/investment/README.md

    ### Python Dependency Management (Pip)
    7. Create a virtual environment folder outside the root project folder (where git is initialized) by running `python3 -m venv name_of_env`
       * **NB**: *You may create the virtual environment folder inside the root project folder folder but you have to update the `.gitignore` file to ignore the folder*
-   8. Activate your virtual environment by running `source name_of_env/bin/activate` or system equivalent
+   8. Activate your virtual environment by running `source name_of_env/bin/activate` or your operating system equivalent
    9. Install packages by running `pip install -r requirements.txt`
 4. To start the local host server run `python manage.py runserver`
 5. To run migrations run the command `python manage.py migrate`

 ## Unit Tests
 ### Running Tests
-* The first time/whenever you have created new migrations run ` manage.py test`
+* The first time/whenever you create new migrations run `python manage.py test`
 * Subsequently you run `python manage.py test --keepdb`
 * Find more arguments you can pass to django's test api [here](https://docs.djangoproject.com/en/5.0/topics/testing/overview/)
 ### Test Coverage